ottiferous/ManBot/README.markdown

     If you have plantigrade legs I suggest you not rollerblade anytime soon.

 SUDO gem install!?
-What are you thinkgin!?
+What are you thinking!?

     Look, thats how it works on a Mac.
 I didn't make it this way I'm just working with what I have.
 Don't blame me.